-Another source model considered acceptable for CENA ground motions is the double corner model (Atkinson and Boore, 1995).
+Another source model considered appropriate for CENA ground motions is the double corner model (Atkinson and Boore, 1995).
 In this model there is no variation of the stress drop with magnitude.
 Additionally, stress drop is not explicitly defined for this model and no uncertainties are given for the corner frequencies (which are magnitude dependent).
 As a result, the parametric uncertainty obtained from the regression analysis will underepresent the total parametric uncertainty.
 For this reason, the total parametric uncertainty for the two-corner model is taken as the total parametric uncertainty from the single corner model with variable stress drop, which is slightly larger than the parametric uncertainty for the single corner model with constant stress drop scaling (to avoid underestimating the two-corner parametric uncertainty).

-To accommodate magnitude saturation in the double-corner and single-corner constant stress drop models, magnitude dependent fictitious depth terms were added to the source depth.
+To accommodate magnitude saturation in the double-corner and single-corner constant stress drop models, magnitude dependent fictitious depth terms were added to the source depths for simulations at M 6.5 and above.
 The functional form is given by

+With

-With $H = H' e^{a + bM}$ (2) a = -1.250, b = 0.227.
+$$H = H' e, a + bM$$

+(2) with $a = -1.250, b = 0.227.$

 H and H' are the fictitious and original source depths respectively and the coefficients are based on the Abrahamson and Silva (1997) empirical attenuation relation.
 The magnitude saturation built into the constant stress drop single corner and double corner models is then constrained empirically, accommodating source finiteness in a manner consistent with the WUS strong motion database.
-This approach to limiting unrealistically high ground motions for large magnitude earthquakes at close distances is considered more physically reasonable than limiting the motions directly, which can be rather arbitrary and difficult to defend.
+This approach to limiting unrealistically high ground motions for large magnitude earthquakes at close distances is considered more physically reasonable than limiting the motions directly, which can be rather arbitrary with specific limiting values difficult to defend on a physical basis.

-Because of the manner in which the model validations were performed ($\Delta\sigma$, Q(f), and H were optimized), parametric variability for only $\Delta\sigma$, Q(f) and H are required to be reflected in the model simulations (Appendix B; EPRI, 1993; Roblee et. al., 1996).
+Because of the manner in which the model validations were performed ($\Delta \sigma$, Q(f), and H were optimized), parametric variability for only $\Delta \sigma$, Q(f) and H are required to be reflected in the model simulations (Appendix B; EPRI, 1993; Roblee et. al., 1996).
 For source depth variability, a lognormal distribution is used with a $\sigma{ln} = 0.6$ (EPRI, 1993).
 Bounds are placed on the distribution to prevent nonphysical realizations (Table 2).

-The stress drop variability, $\sigma{ln} = 0.7$ is from EPRI (1993) and is based on inversions of ground motions for stress drop using CENA earthquakes.
-The variability in Q(f) is taken in Q0 alone ($\sigma{ln} = 0.4$) and is based on inversions in WNA for Q(f) models.
-While not strictly required, crystalline basement kappa (0.006 sec) was also varied since its value is based entirely on data from other CENA regions and few CENA hard rock sites were available for the validation exercises (Silva et al., 1997).
-The variability for kappa ($\sigma{ln} = 0.4$)
+The stress drop variability, $\sigma{ln} = 0.5$ is from Silva et al. (1997) and is based on inversions of ground motions for stress drop using WNA earthquakes with $\mathbf{M} \geq 5$.
+The variability in Q(f) is taken in Q_o alone ($\sigma{ln} = 0.4$) and is based on inversions in WNA for Q(f) models (Silva et al., 1997).